Kong/kongponents/docs/components/table-data.md

 ```

 :::tip NOTE
 Notice in the example above the _Username_ column is `sortable`.
-In this example sorting is handled client-side; however, should you want to apply server-side logic to handle sorting, you can bind your logic to the [`sort` event](#sort) and perform re-fetching of data as needed.
+In this example sorting is handled client-side; however, should you want to handle sorting differently (e.g. make a call to the back-end to apply server-side logic), you can bind your logic to the [`sort` event](#sort) and perform re-fetching of data as needed.
 :::

 ### initialFetcherParams